INFORMATION

 For the pursuit of the purposes described in point 2 above, the Data Controller may need to communicate the Personal Data to third parties belonging to the following categories:

-1. authorities and supervisory bodies and, in general, public or private subjects with public functions, recipients of mandatory communications;
+- authorities and supervisory bodies and, in general, public or private entities with public functions, recipients of mandatory communications;

-The subjects belonging to the categories referred above operate, in some cases, in complete autonomy as separate data controllers, in other cases, as Data Processors specifically appointed by the Data Controller.
+The entities belonging to the categories referred above operate, in some cases, in complete autonomy as separate data controllers, in other cases, as Data Processors specifically appointed by the Data Controller.

 Furthermore, for the pursuit of the abovementioned purposes referred to in point 2, Personal Data are processed and known by Data Controller’s employees and collaborators, specifically designated as authorized persons, due to the different tasks and instruction assigned to each of them.